congma/pysrun/README.en.markdown

 * `-I`: Turns on interactive password prompt.
 The password you typed is not echoed back.
 This is useful if you don't want to store the password.
 If present, only the interactively typed password is used.
-* `-e`: Use the login mode compatible with the old Linux client.
-This mode appears to have been disabled as of Mar.
-1, 2013.
-The current login mode emulates that of the Win32 client.
-Makes sense only for the login operation.
 * `-d`: Turns on debugging output.
 * `-h`: Display usage help and exit.